erick22js/Limp/README.md

 # Limp

-My own virtual microprocessor customized
+My own virtual machine, able to develop simply systems

-# The Assembler

-Look for the docs for further details about.
+OBS: The system was setted to run at 16MHz speed, any memory access consumes 1Hz